wyh136/phinx_lisksigntools/README.md

 # phinx_lisksigntools
-create sign multisign and send transaction on one page
+lisk create sign multisign and send transaction on one page